bjt123/ipdr_xdr_file_decoder/README.md

 the traditional python xdrlib library, is that the TM-FORUM standard does not quad-align the fields on an XDR file.
 As such, the xdrlib is not used in this project.

+## Limitations

+These python scripts are written for the use of analyzing IPDR-XDR files only, the scripts are not written with the intention of being used to translate IPDR-XDR files within a business application or production build.
+Use at own risk.

 ## Example Use

 Given the "example.xdr" file provide, executing the script: